Content Strategist | Copywriter | Raconteur

 Hi there, I’m Greg Reid.
 I’m a former news editor, sportswriter, and marketing copywriter turned freelance B2B content strategist and copywriter.
 Here’s a little about me.

 Leading up to my time as a freelance writer, I spent about a decade with marketing communications firms in Washington, DC, and another decade working on the sports desk of a top news media company in Maine.
-I loved the fast pace, the relentless drive for accuracy, and the sense of teamwork the job requires.
-Working nights and weekends gave me the opportunity to spend time with my kids as they grew — an opportunity too few parents get to enjoy.
+Northern Virginia was a great place to spend my 20s and go to graduate school.

 Along with my relentless attention to detail and my natural love of research and writing, I’ve always been intrigued by messaging — how effective communication influences both individuals and society as a whole.